Lee Miller: Life in Britain

-After returning to Britain from central Europe, Miller suffered severe episodes of clinical depression and what later became known as post-traumatic stress disorder (PTSD).
-She began to drink heavily and became uncertain about her future.
+After returning to Britain from central Europe, Miller suffered severe episodes of clinical depression that her son believes was due to post-traumatic stress disorder (PTSD).
+He also described her alcoholism and recovery from alcohol abuse in his 1985 biography, The Lives of Lee Miller.

-In November 1946, she was commissioned by British Vogue to illustrate the article "When James Joyce Lived in Dublin" by Joyce's old friend and confidant Constantine Curran.
+In November 1946, Miller was commissioned by British Vogue to illustrate an article titled "When James Joyce Lived in Dublin", by Joyce's old friend and confidant Constantine Curran.
 Following a list given to her by Curran, Miller photographed numerous places and people in Dublin, many with a connection to Joyce.
 The article and photographs appeared in American Vogue in May 1947 and British Vogue in 1950.
-The pictures provide a remarkable record of Joyce's hometown and Dublin during that time.
-In 1946, she travelled with Penrose to the United States, where she visited Man Ray in California.
-After she discovered she was pregnant by Penrose with her only son, she divorced Bey and, on May 3, 1947, married Penrose.
-Their son, Antony Penrose, was born in September 1947.
+The photos provide a remarkable record of Joyce's hometown and Dublin during that time.

+In 1946, Miller travelled with Roland Penrose to the United States, where she visited Man Ray in California.
+After she discovered she was pregnant by Penrose, she divorced Bey and, on May 3, 1947, married Penrose.
+Their only son, Antony Penrose, was born on September 9, 1947.
 In 1949, the couple bought Farley Farm House in Chiddingly, East Sussex.
 During the 1950s and 1960s, Farley Farm became a sort of artistic Mecca for visiting artists such as Picasso, Man Ray, Henry Moore, Eileen Agar, Jean Dubuffet, Dorothea Tanning, and Max Ernst.

 While Miller continued to do the occasional photo shoot for Vogue, she soon discarded the darkroom for the kitchen, becoming a gourmet cook.
-According to her housekeeper Patsy, she specialized in "historical food" like roast suckling pig as well as treats such as marshmallows in a cola sauce (especially made to annoy English critic Cyril Connolly who told her Americans didn't know how to cook).
-She also provided photographs for her husband's biographies of Picasso and Antoni Tàpies.
-However, images from the war, especially the concentration camps, continued to haunt her, and she started on what her son later described as a "downward spiral".
+According to her housekeeper Patsy, she specialized in "historical food" such as roast suckling pig, as well as treats such as marshmallows in a cola sauce (especially made to annoy English critic Cyril Connolly who told her Americans did not know how to cook).

+Miller also provided photographs for her husband's biographies of Picasso and Antoni Tàpies.
+However, images from the war, especially of the concentration camps, continued to haunt her, and she started on what her son later described as a "downward spiral".
 Her depression may have been accelerated by her husband's long affair with the trapeze artist Diane Deriaz.

 Miller was investigated by the British security service MI5 during the 1940s and 1950s, on suspicion of being a Soviet spy.

 In October 1969, Miller was asked in an interview with a New York Times reporter what drew her to photography.
 Her response was that it was "a matter of getting out on a damn limb and sawing it off behind you".